saidul-islam98/IDAO_2021_Stage-2-Finals/README.md

 # IDAO 2021 Finals - Final submission

 This is the final submission that gave us the highest score in public LB.
-Although we tried different solutions with multiple csv files data, the solutions were giving some errors which we could not debug in time.
-So we could only use the trxn.csv and aum.csv file data properly.
-As we have used the code structure given by the organizers, you can follow the following steps to run the codes.
+Our final score in public LB is 3436.63 and we are 26th among the 30 participant teams.

 ## Files to add:
 We have used the original trxn.csv, aum.csv, client.csv and funnel.csv, you have to copy the original data csv files (trxn.csv, aum.csv, client.csv and funnel.csv) to the "tests/train_data_sample" folder.